 Have your kids join you in the process of decluttering as early as possible

 As soon as you can hold a short conversation with your child, you can start talking about decluttering.
-Before my oldest was 2 she would sit with me while I was going through our home and I would talk with her about what I was doing.
+Before my oldest was 2, she would sit with me while I was decluttering our home and I would talk with her about what I was doing.

 I would explain that we were looking for things that we didn’t use or need.
 She would help me sort items and I made sure she understood that we were giving things to people that needed them.

-Now, over three years later, she will bring me things on her own that she is ready to pass on.
+Now, years later, she will bring me things on her own that she is ready to pass on.